Chapter One: The Children's Shopper

 Chapter Three: Count Zarutzki

 The patron—or buyer—of Antek and Mania was Count Zarutsky.
 The elder Count, Stefan Zarutsky, had a brother, but he severed all ties with him following their last conversation.
 No one knew the content of that conversation; according to rumor, it ended in a very stormy manner.
-Shortly afterward, Count Stefan Zarutsky moved to Zarutsk with his wife and their two children—and no one saw him again.
+Shortly afterwards, Count Stefan Zarutsky moved to Zarutsk with his wife and their two children—and no one saw him again.

 Read More

-Chapter two: What will happen
+Chapter two: What will happen?

 Antek and Mania walked silently, holding the man's strong hand.
 Antek struggled with his thoughts.
 An hour ago, he was still wandering along the avenue, selling flowers.
 Then he met this strange man, listened to him.
 Then he left the man and sold flowers again.
 Then he bought cigarettes, got into a fight with Witzek, ran away.
 Then...
 "What will happen to us now?" - he asked himself.